slaclab/paws/README.rst

 `paws` stands for the Platform for Automated Workflows by SSRL.
-It was conceived to serve as a lean and modular workflow manager for spectral data.
+It was conceived to serve as a lean and modular workflow manager for scientific data.

-`paws` interfaces fluidly
+Its core modules are pure Python, but the library of `paws` Operations may introduce dependencies on any kind of package.

-with an ever-growing number of packages and provide easy ways for users to add their own operations, as Python modules following a simple template.
+`paws` interfaces with an ever-growing number of packages and provides for users to add their own operations, by writing Python modules following a simple template.

-After a `paws` workflow has been constructed, it can be easily moved between machines, processes, or threads, so that it can be used equally well for scripting on personal computers, for processing behind graphical applications,
+After a `paws` workflow has been constructed, it can be easily moved between machines, so that it can be used equally well for scripting on personal computers, for processing behind graphical applications,